Grant Approval & Preparation Process

-- If you are interested in pursuing a grant, you must contact the Office of Grants & Resource Development to schedule an appointment at (415) 239-3677 or email@example.com.
+- If you are interested in pursuing a grant, you must contact the Office of Grants and Resource Development to schedule an appointment at (415) 239-3370 or email@example.com.
 Please keep in mind that the optimal amount of time required to prepare a successful proposal is a minimum of 2 months.

-- In preparation for your meeting, complete as much of the Grants Criteria Assessment Form (Form A) as you can.
-Review the funder’s Request for Proposals/guidelines to help you with this.
-Submit this form at least 2 months prior to the grant deadline.
+- Schedule a meeting with the Interim Dean of Grants and Resource Development to complete the Grants Criteria Assessment Form (Form A).
+In preparation for your meeting, please review Form A and complete as much of it as you can.
+Review the funders Request for Proposals/guidelines to help you with this.
+Schedule the meeting and submit Form A at least 2 months prior to the grant deadline.

-- After your first meeting with the Office of Grants & Resource Development, complete the Grant Concept Approval Form (Form B).
-Obtain the appropriate signatures within your reporting chain with the assistance of the Dean of Grants & Resource Development.
-Note that you will not seek the approval of the Business Office until after you have drafted your budget (see Steps 6 and 7 below).
+- After your initial meeting with the Office of Grants & Resource Development, complete the Grant Concept Approval Form (Form B).
+Obtain the appropriate signatures within your reporting chain.
+Note that you will not need the approval of the District Business Office until after you have drafted your budget (see Steps 6 and 7 below).
 This process will take roughly 2 weeks, depending on the availability of the individuals required to sign the form.

-- Submit the signed Grant Concept Pre-Approval Form (Form B) to the Dean of Grants & Resource Development who will sign and submit the form to the Associate Vice Chancellor of Institutional Development.
+- Submit the signed Grant Concept Pre-Approval Form (Form B) to the Interim Dean of Grants & Resource Development, who will sign and submit the form to the Associate Vice Chancellor of Institutional Advancement and Effectiveness.
 Allow 1 week for this process.